2025

 Department of Health and Social Care

-Concerns summary Inadequate information sharing and a lack of a joined-up approach across health services for mental health patients with physical issues led to fragmented care.
+Concerns summary (AI summary) Inadequate information sharing and a lack of a joined-up approach across health services for mental health patients with physical issues led to fragmented care.
 Over-reliance on remote appointments may fail vulnerable individuals.

 All Responded